sasanala/swift-try/FoodTracker/README.md

 - Use **UIView** as a container
 - Understand how to display views programmatically

-### Note
+#### Note

 - Initialization of `UIView`
   - `init(frame:)` - for the frame, so that you can manually add the view to your UI
   - `init?(coder:)` - for the storyboard
 - Every `UIView` subclass that implements an initializer must include an implementation of `init?(coder:)`.
-- A *property observer* observes and responds to changes in a property’s value.
+- A **property observer** observes and responds to changes in a property’s value.
 Property observers are called every time a property’s value is set, and can be used to perform work immediately before or after the value changes.

+---

+### Lesson 5: Define Your Data Model

+#### Objective

+- Create a data model
+- Write failable initializers on a custom class
+- Demonstrate a conceptual understanding of the difference between failable and nonfailable initializers
+- Test a data model by writing and running unit tests

+#### Note

+- By default, a Swift file imports the **Foundation** framework so you can work with Foundation data structures in your code.
+You’ll be working with a class from the UIKit framework, so you need to include UIKit in your import statement.
+Importing UIKit also gets you access to Foundation, so you can remove the redundant import to Foundation.
+- An initializer written like `init?()` is known as a **failable initializer**, which means that it’s possible for the initializer to return **nil** after initialization.
+- The XCTest framework, which *Unit Test Case Class* imports, is Xcode’s testing framework.
+  - The main types of tests you can write are **functional tests** (to check that everything is producing the values you expect) and **performance tests** (to check that your code is performing as fast as you expect it to).
+  - Start any method that you want to run as a test with “test” in the title.
+- Unit testing is an essential part of writing code because it helps you catch errors that you might otherwise overlook.
+As implied by their name, it’s important to keep unit tests modular.
+Each test should check for a specific, basic type of behavior.

 ---